Posts tagged parkrun

 Gloucestershire Flag.jpg

-There are 24 parkrun events in the Historic County of Gloucestershire, of which I have completed 5.
+There are 23 parkrun events in the Historic County of Gloucestershire, of which I have completed 5.
 Two of these events: Blaise Castle and Eastville are now in the Ceremonial County and Unitary Authority of Bristol.
-Three events: Thornbury, Chipping Sodbury and Pomphrey Hill are in the Unitary Authority of South Gloucestershire.
+This leaves 21 events in the Ceremonial County of Gloucestershire.
+Four events: Thornbury, Chipping Sodbury, Three Brooks and Pomphrey Hill are in the Unitary Authority of South Gloucestershire.
 The name for having completed all parkrun events in the county is “Glos’ed Over”.

 Severn Bridge gets a special mention as most of the course is in Gloucestershire but the start and end are in Monmouthshire, Wales.